sakundi/sakundi-docs/docs/docs/user-section/what-is-zk-voto-digital.md

 # ZK Voto Digital: Anonymous and Secure Voting Using The Blockchain

 **ZK Digital Vote** is a project that seeks to address the **problem of personal data privacy** in the digital age.
 Often, personal information shared online can be stolen by cybercriminals or distributed on the web.
-To counter this, **ZK Digital Signature** was created, a technology that allows **proving a person's identity without needing to send or reveal their sensitive data**.
+To counter this, **Zikuani** was created, a technology that allows **proving a person's identity without needing to send or reveal their sensitive data**.
 This means a person can be anonymous, but still demonstrate who they are.

 This project has been presented at events like TikoBlockchain, considered one of the biggest blockchain conferences in Costa Rica, to an audience of over 300 people.
-The live demonstration of **ZK Digital Vote**, one of the most interesting and common use cases of ZK Digital Signature, allows users to **vote anonymously**.
+The live demonstration of **ZK Digital Vote**, one of the most interesting and common use cases of Zikuani, allows users to **vote anonymously**.

 ## What is Needed to Use the System?

 To interact with this technology, a resident or citizen of Costa Rica who wishes to participate in the voting or identity system anonymously needs:

 *   A **laptop computer**.
 (Currently, it only works on laptops, but the idea is for it to work on mobile phones in the future).
-*   The **Costa Rican Digital Signature**.
+*   The **Costa Rican Firma Digital**.
 This is basically like a document that allows you to sign other documents with cryptography and is considered an electronic identity.
 (In the future, it is also planned to use the new electronic identification that will be available in Costa Rica).

 ## How Does ZK Digital Vote Work?

-The basic operation centers on the digital certificate contained within the Digital Signature card.
+The basic operation centers on the digital certificate contained within the Firma Digital card.
 The system uses the following steps:

 1. A **desktop application extracts the digital certificate** from the card.
 2.  **Circom circuits** are used to **transform the digital certificate into zero knowledge proofs (ZK)**.